visit-dav/visit/src/doc/python_scripting/functions.rst

 ::

   #% visit -cli
+  # Restore a session file with a single source with a new source where the
+  # session file is in my .visit directory.
+  RestoreSessionWithDifferentSources("visit0000.session", 1, "rect3d.silo")
+  SaveWindow()

-  # Restore my session file for a time-varying database from
+  # Restore a session file with a two sources with two new sources where the
-  # my .visit directory.
+  # session file is in my .visit directory.
-  RestoreSessionFile("visit.session", 1)
-  for state in range(TimeSliderGetNStates()):
-      SetTimeSliderState(state)
+  RestoreSessionWithDifferentSources("visit0001.session", 1, ("noise.silo", "globe.silo"))
   SaveWindow()

 SaveAttribute